Copyright © 2018 Federation of Students ~ Your Student Union.

 The Campus Response Team operates at a Standard First Aid and CPR HCP level of care.
 Many members, however, are trained at the Advanced Medical First Responder (AMFR) or Medical First Responder (MFR) level.
 In addition to their certification, all active members of CRT undergo the following mandatory training every term:

-Monthly training: Every month, CRT holds 3 mandatory members meeting for the Trainers to review certain key skills.
+Throughout the term CRT holds 3 mandatory members meetings for the Trainers to review key skills.
 Additionally, relevant CRT business is discussed and members participate in team building activities.
 Each session typically lasts about 5 hours.

 Casualty Simulation (CasSim): Every term, CRT will take volunteers from the community and host a large scale, in-house, first-aid competition called CasSim.
 This competition simulates a variety of challenging emergencies with CRT members responding and being evaluated by their peers.
 Many of CRT's past CasSim events have been featured in local media such as The Record, Imprint and CTV.

 If you have a valid Standard First Aid and CPR certification, you are eligible and welcome to apply.
-The deadline for applications for the Fall 2017 term is Wednesday, September 20th, 2017 at 11:59 p.m.
+The deadline for applications for the Winter 2018 term is Thursday, January 18th, 2018 at 11:59 p.m.

 Are you available for the following mandatory dates?